5 Ways Food Biotechnology Has Changed Our World

 Agricultural biotechnology research has resulted in the development of many Pathogen-resistant crops able to fight disease and produce increased yields and/or produce crops offering improved quality.
 While some quality enhancements are purely cosmetic there are others that increase yields which could result in providing more food for impoverished nations.
 Since the introduction of the controversial transgenic BT-corn, a multitude of new genetically altered crops has been developed for resisting disease caused by fungi, molds, and insects.
 Some of the means of engineering resistance include cloning of genes for recombinant or pathogen-related proteins into plants, or for antisense and siRNAs that block pathogenesis.

-Plastic wraps that prevent food from spoiling inhibit the growth of bacteria and some of this pacing is are even edible.
+Plastic wraps that prevent food from spoiling inhibit the growth of bacteria.
 Natural antibiotic substances derived from sources such as cloves, oregano, thyme, and paprika have been combined with controlled-release biodegradable polymers (smart polymers) to create plastics that can prevent damaging biofilm formation.

 Some plants that are used to produce vegetable oils are being genetically modified so that the fatty acids that are extracted from them are better for our health.
 Plants have been altered to produce more linoleic acid which is the beneficial fatty acid found in fish and so admired as an antioxidant.
 In others, genetic modifications have been made to reduce the saturated fatty acids they produce, which can clog the arteries.
 One example of a plant with altered gene expression used to improve the quality of the product is the (once lowly) soybean that has been developed to produce more stearic acid, thus improving the heat stability of the oil, to match the properties of trans-hydrogenated fatty acids.
 With this alteration, less hydrogenated oils can be utilized for the same traditional purposes as hydrogenated oils.